arahi7860/mongoose-queries/README.md

 > 10 min exercise, 10 min review

 Work through the second part of the query practice in the `mongoose-queries-exercise` repo.

 ## Break (10 min / 1:50)

 ## Linking models to controllers (10 min / 2:00)

+> Note: Make sure you're on the `models-solution` branch for this.

 Let's make our models work for us now.

 In the last lesson we set up our controllers to just render a simple page.
 For example, our `application.js` controller looks something like this:

 ```js
 module.exports = {